Wasitat al-suluk fi siyasat al-muluk: Author

-Iraqi historian Said al-Ghanimi believes that Ibn Khaldoun was well aware of this book, but did not mention it in his Kitab al-Ibar.
+Iraqi historian Said al-Ghanimi believes that abd al-Rahman Ibn Khaldun was well aware of this book, but did not mention it in his Kitab al-Ibar.

 Date of Composition

 There is no definitive text establishing the exact date of the book's composition, as Abu Hammu II did not clearly specify this in his work.
 However, some historians have attempted to determine the period in which it was written.
 Algerian researcher Abdelhamid Hadjiat has indicated that the date of composition can be estimated based on certain internal clues within the text.
 Referring to contemporary events during the sultan's reign, the way he addresses his son Abu Tachfin II (who appears to be still a young child), and his mention of his minister Abdullah ibn Muslim, whom he refers to without using the phrase "May Allah have mercy on him" (which would have been used for the deceased), it can be inferred that the work was probably written in 765 AH (1363–1364).
-Lebanese researcher Wadad Kadi, on the other hand, estimated that the writing period spanned from 1359 (760 AH), when Abu Hammu II entered Tlemcen and took the city back from the Marinids, until 1375 (777 AH), the year in which Yahya Ibn Khaldoun (brother of Abd al-Rahman Ibn Khaldoun) completed his book Bughiyyat al-Ruwad fi Dhikr Muluk Abd al-Wad, which mentions the sultan's work.
+Lebanese researcher Wadad Kadi, on the other hand, estimated that the writing period spanned from 1359 (760 AH), when Abu Hammu II entered Tlemcen and took the city back from the Marinids, until 1375 (777 AH), the year in which Yahya Ibn Khaldun (brother of Abd al-Rahman Ibn Khaldun) completed his book Bughiyyat al-Ruwad fi Dhikr Muluk Abd al-Wad, which mentions the sultan's work.
 Based on the poems and estimating their composition date, the researcher narrowed down the period of composition of the book between 1370 and 1375 (771 AH-777 AH).